 New applicants should ensure that any fees paid are justified based on the value of the rewards.
 What is almost never justified is the higher interest rates normally present on reward cards.
 Those who carry a balance should always be using a card with the lowest interest rate available, not a rewards card.

 A Few Good Credit Cards That Offer Rewards

 Citi and American Airlines offer this co-branded rewards card that features airline miles plus plenty of other travel benefits.
 New cardholders earn 30,000 miles after spending just $1,000 within the first three months of opening their account, as well as earning one mile per dollar spent.
 Double miles are earned for purchases from American Airlines.
 Cardholders also receive priority boarding, a 25% discount on in-flight purchases, and their first bag checked for free.
-There is a $95 annual fee for this card that is waived the first year, and a 3% foreign transaction fee.
+There is a $95 annual fee for this card that is waived the first year.

 This rewards card is like a Swiss Army Knife for travelers.
 Cardholders earn two points per dollar spent at restaurants and on travel expenses, and one point per dollar everywhere else.
 A third point is earned for travel booked through Chase’s Ultimate Rewards site.
 Once earned, Chase’s Ultimate Rewards points can be transferred to any of eight different airline and hotel programs, or to Amtrak Guest Rewards.
 Alternatively, points are worth 1.25 cents each when redeemed for travel booked through Chase’s site.
 The current sign-up bonus if 40,000 points after spending $3,000 within the first three months of opening an account.
 There is a $95 annual fee for this card that is waived the first year, and there are no foreign transaction fees.